 Meat

-With its lifted aromatics and pinpoint tannins, Carema from Northwestern Piedmont pairs well with carne cruda con tartufo bianco (steak tartare with white truffle).
-This medium-bodied Nebbiolo-based wine is also a great alternative if you are craving red wine with the previously-mentioned dishes.
+With its lifted aromatics and pinpoint tannins, Carema from Piedmont pairs well with carne cruda con tartufo bianco (steak tartare with white truffle).
+This medium-bodied Nebbiolo-based wine is also a great alternative if you’re craving red wine with the dishes above.

 Barolo and Barbaresco require a juicy fillet of beef with white truffle to balance their tannic heft.
-If you can’t find an older vintage, try a younger yet earlier-drinking vintage such as 2017.
+If you can’t find an older vintage, try a younger yet earlier-drinking vintage.

 Wine with black truffle

-Black truffles require slightly bolder and more rustic wines.
+Black truffles require slightly bolder and more rustic wines than white truffles.

 Eggs and cheese